TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 .. _mig-composer-best-practices:

 ==============
-Best practices
+Best Practices
 ==============

-Run composer locally
+Run Composer Locally
 ====================

-You should not run composer on your live webspace.
-You always should run composer on your local machine, so you can test if everything worked fine.
+You should not run `composer` on your live webspace.
+You should always run `composer` on your local or a dedicated deployment machine, so you can test if everything worked fine.
 After running your tests, you can deploy the :file:`vendor` and :file:`public` folder to your web server.

-To avoid conflicts between your local and your server's PHP version, you can define your server's PHP version in your :file:`composer.json` file (e.g. ``{"platform": {"php": "7.2"}}``), so composer will always check the correct dependencies.
+To avoid conflicts between your local and your server's PHP version, you can define your server's PHP version in your :file:`composer.json` file (e.g. ``{"platform": {"php": "7.2"}}``), so `composer` will always check the correct dependencies.

-Update packages
+Update Packages
 ===============

-After updating any packages, you always should commit your :file:`composer.lock` to your version control system and your co-workers should run ``composer install`` after checking out the updates.
+After updating any packages, you always should commit your :file:`composer.lock` to your version control system and your co-workers should run `composer install` after checking out the updates.

-Update all packages
+Update all Packages
 -------------------

-Run ``composer update`` without any other attributes, to update all packages.
+Run `composer update` without any other attributes, to update all packages.
 Composer will always try to install the newest packages that match the defined version constraints.